UNACCOMPANIED CHILDREN’S PROGRAMS

 In addition to reunification, medical and counseling services, children also have access to legal services, religious services, phone calls, mail supplies and postage.
 They are provided personal grooming and hygiene services, such as haircuts, laundry and housekeeping.

 Our programs are developed to provide children the necessary resources to thrive in a safe, nurturing environment while in our care.
 We follow USDA guidelines and our in-house cooks provide nutritious meals and snacks throughout the day.

+All children receive full medical examinations within 48 hours of entering our facilities.
+They are also screened for infectious diseases and receive all CDC recommended immunizations.
 Southwest Key medical staff provide basic medical care 24 hours a day.
-Children who require examinations by specialists or hospital care are transported by Southwest Key to the appropriate medical facilities.
+Children who require examinations from specialists or hospital care are transported by Southwest Key to appropriate medical facilities.